 If you don't already have a DigitalOcean account, you can create one here (referral link, you get $100 credits on sign-up).

 1) Create a new droplet.

 2) Choose the LAMP image from the Marketplace

-3) Choose the $5/mo plan You can also choose a more powerful server if you want.
-You can also change the plan after creating the server.
+3) Choose the $5/mo plan If you want you can choose a more powerful server, but the $5/mo should be enough for at least 20-30k monthly visitors.
+You can also change the plan any time after creating the server.

 4) Choose your preferred server location Normally this should be close to you, or close to where the majority of the tracked users are.
 A central location such as Amsterdam could also be good.